MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/how-to/web-app-manifests.md

 The above `share_target` object establishes `/share.html` as the `action` page for a share.
 This example also defines three parameters that would be passed to that `action` page: `title`, `text`, and `url`.

-To learn more about using the Share Target feature, navigate to [Share with other apps](share.md).
+To learn more about using the Share Target feature, go to [Share with other apps](share.md).

 <!-- ====================================================================== -->